hseckler/BDL-for-AnDi/README.md

 See the *nice_plotting.ipynb* and the *tkinter_evaluating.ipynb* files for use examples.

 ## Code
 The code implements, trains and evaluates the *Multi SWAG* models.
 For the implementation of SWAG we use the code provided by [Pavel Izmailov](https://github.com/izmailovpavel/understandingbdl).
-Data sets are generated using the code provided by Gorka Muñoz(https://github.com/AnDiChallenge/andi_datasets).
+Data sets are generated using the code provided by [Gorka Muñoz](https://github.com/AnDiChallenge/andi_datasets).